-In a First, Washington Will Draft Rules on Workplace Heat Dangers
+In a first, Biden administration will draft rules on workplace heat dangers

 In addition to writing the new rule, the Labor Department will prioritize heat-related interventions and work inspections on days when the heat index exceeds 80 degrees Fahrenheit, the administration said.
 The department is also already working to complete before next summer a program that will target industries at higher risk of heat injuries and to focus more resources on inspections.

+Marc Freedman, vice president of workplace policy for the U.S. Chamber of Commerce, said his organization looked forward to participating in OSHA’s rule-making process.
+But he noted that there were “unique difficulties” when it comes to creating a heat safety standard.

+“Heat is a very challenging hazard to regulate since there is no common threshold of risk and employees react differently to exposure,” Freedman said.

-Separately, the Health Department has already issued guidance to allow the Low Income Energy Assistance Program, which has historically been used to aid people who cannot pay heating bills during extreme cold, to help cover the costs of home air-conditioning and cooling centers during extreme heat.
+In addition to the new workplace heat standards, the Department of Health and Human Services has already issued guidance to allow the Low Income Energy Assistance Program, which has historically been used to aid people who cannot pay heating bills during extreme cold, to help cover the costs of home air conditioning and cooling centers during extreme heat.

 And the Environmental Protection Agency is using funds from an economic stimulus bill passed this year to provide technical assistance to create neighborhood cooling centers within public schools.